Trader Joe’s JAVA OF THE GODS Small Lot Coffee (Java, Indonesia)

 “Sourced from the heart of Bolivian coffee country”

-In fact I find it so good this has became my favorite coffee Trader Joe’s sells!
-It’s so bloody good!
+I give this a RAVE.
+Loved it.
+In fact I find it so good this has became my favorite coffee Trader Joe’s sells.
+This one is now my Go To coffee.

-I’m pretty sure I may have never even tasted a Bolivian coffee before this one.
-Coffee from Bolivia is a bit rare in the U.S. Certainly not as well known as other South American producers as Brazil or Columbia or even Honduras.
-This however could change if people try this new Bolivian coffee Trader Joe’s came out with.
-I think its just a wonderful tasting coffee.
-TJ’s says….
+Now I’m pretty sure I may have never even tasted a Bolivian coffee before this.
+I think coffee from Bolivia is a bit rare in the U.S. Certainly not as well known as other South American producers as Brazil or Columbia or even Honduras.

 “Our Bolivian Blend is a medium dark roast with a smooth textured body, delicate acidity and sweet flavor characteristic of caramel….
 A Fair Trade coffee sourced from small family farms in the land located between the peaks of the Andes and Amazon Basin…This region has ideal growing conditions for this unique perfectly balanced coffee.”

 I didn’t know what to expect but all I can tell you is when I brewed up a cup of Joe from these beans I was both surprised and quite impressed.
-It tasted so good.
 I just loved it the moment I tried it.
-I find this coffee perfectly balanced with nice hints of acidity and caramel that makes a perfect cup of coffee.
-I let some other people try it and they also loved it.
+I find this perfectly balanced with nice hints of acidity and caramel that makes a perfect cup of coffee.
+I let some other people I know also try it and they also loved it.
+So I’m giving this ORGANIC BOLIVIAN BLEND a huge RAVE.
+Once again, Trader Joe’s world traveling coffee buyers managed to source some wonderful coffee beans, this time from the mountains of the Bolivian Andes.

 Upon opening the bag, you get a wonderful aroma from these beans which are Medium Roast, and I found the roast right on the money.
 Grind the beans and you will get an even more wonderful heavenly smell; These just say “now this is coffee” to me.